Icinga/icingaweb2/doc/80-Upgrading.md

 * Hash marks (`#`) in INI files are no longer recognized as comments by [parse_ini_file](https://secure.php.net/manual/en/function.parse-ini-file.php) since PHP 7.0.
+* Existing sessions of logged-in users do no longer work as expected due to a change in the `User` data structure.
+  Everyone who was logged in before the upgrade has to log out once.

 **Changes in packaging and dependencies**